-What county do you file a probate application in for a Texas probate?
-The general rule is you file the application in the county in which the decedent resided.
+The quick answer is you file the application in the county in which the decedent resided.
 But this may not always be the case.
+The law provides more options than this.
 The case In re Estate of Griffith, No. 05-19-01144-CV (Tex.
-App.–Dallas [5th Dist.]), provides an example.
+App.–Dallas [5th Dist.]
+2020) provides an opportunity to consider these rules.

 Facts & Procedural History